TomConlin/Semantic_Exchange_Format/README.md

 Nodes in a tree are of three types,

-- no edges comming in           (root node)
+- no edges coming in           (root node)
 - edges coming in and going out (interior node)
 - no edges going out            (leaf node)

-Being a rooted tree guarentees exactly one node without incomming edges
+Being a rooted tree guarantees exactly one node without incoming edges
 Interior nodes provide structure to determine how leaf nodes are grouped.
 Leaf nodes are used to carry (external) data

-We can not know all of the leaf/data node values in advancce, but we can and must externaly predefine, label and type every internal node and edge.
+We can not know all of the leaf/data node values in advance, but we can and must externally predefine, label and type every internal node and edge.

 Explicitly noting here that